vsnyc/quickstart-workshop/content/60_implementing/1_master_template.md

 **workload.template** is the entry point to deploy the workload into an existing VPC.

-When user wants to deploy the Quick Start into a new VPC, he will launch **master.template**.
-And to deploy the Quick Start into an already existing VPC, he will launch **workload.template**.
+To deploy the Quick Start into a new VPC, user will launch **master.template**.
+And to deploy Quick Start into an already existing VPC, user will launch **workload.template**.
 Workload template will require VPC information to be passed in as parameters.

 ### Build master template
 Let's create the master templete now.